Acta Paediatr 111 (5) 1023-1026 [2022-05-00; online 2022-02-10]

 Most children with COVID-19 have mild symptoms, but data on the Omicron variant are rare.
 This paper describes unexpected cases with convulsions during 1 week in January 2022.
 Four children with COVID-19 were admitted with convulsions to the paediatric department in Örebro, Sweden, when Omicron accounted for more than 98% of the country's COVID-19 cases.
-Three children tested positive for the virus and 1 had clinical COVID-19.
-I was able to contact the parents of 3 boys, who gave consent for these case studies.
-Two boys aged 3 months and 21 months tested positive for the virus and a 14-year-old boy tested negative, but had a cold and family members who had tested positive.
+Three children tested positive for the virus, and one had clinical COVID-19.
+I was able to contact the parents of three boys, who gave consent for these case studies.
+Two boys aged 3 and 21 months tested positive for the virus and a 14-year-old boy tested negative, but had a cold and family members who had tested positive.
 The teenager had a history of urinary tract infections, but the younger boys had no earlier comorbidities.
 None had a history of epilepsy or febrile convulsions.
-The younger children had fever and the teenager had upper respiratory symptoms.
-The 3-month-old child had repeated convulsions for several hours, the 21-month-old had continuous convulsions for 15-20 minutes and the teenager had a convulsion for 30-60 seconds, followed by uncharacteristic aggression.
+The younger children had a fever and the teenager had upper respiratory symptoms.
+The 3-month-old child had repeated convulsions for several hours, the 21-month-old had continuous convulsions for 15-20 min, and the teenager had a convulsion for 30-60 s, followed by uncharacteristic aggression.
 Convulsions may be a sign of the Omicron variant in children with COVID-19.